microsoft/BotFramework-WebChat/README.md

 #### Using the Backchannel
 NOTE: The provided backchannel sample requires a bot which can send and receive specific event messages.
 Follow the instructions [here](https://github.com/ryanvolum/backChannelBot) to deploy such a bot.

-Backchannel is a way to send event messages (which are invisible to the actual webchat) between the page that hosts webchat and your bot web service.
-The backchannel sample provided in this project listens for events of activity name "changeBackground" and sends events of activity name "buttonClicked".
+Backchannel is a way to send activities of type "event" (which are ignored by the actual webchat) between the page that hosts webchat and your bot web service.
+The backchannel sample provided in this project listens for events of name "changeBackground" and sends events of activity name "buttonClicked".
 This highlights the ability for a bot to communicate with a page that embeds the bot through WebChat.
 In other words, our bot can:

 * Send events to a page that hosts an instance of WebChat - demonstrated by the bot sending an activity of type "event" and of name "changeBackground", which changes the background color of the parent page.
 * Listen for events from the page that hosts an instance of WebChat - demonstrated by the bot responding "I see you clicked that button" when it receives an event named buttonClicked.